 The Antarctic Peninsula & Weddell Sea

 Expedition cruises visiting the Antarctic Peninsula and Weddell Sea are the most popular and most affordable way to view a penguin in Antarctica.
 A wide variety of small ships carrying 49-149 guests offer a choice of programs from easy cruising to extremely active expeditions with hiking, kayaking, skiing or even camping.
 These cruises usually depart from Ushuaia, Argentina.
-Among the most popular is National Geographic White Content aboard the Explorer (Smith said, “Quite simply this is the finest Antarctica Cruise available.”)
+Among the most popular is National Geographic White Content aboard the National Geographic Explorer (Smith said, “Quite simply this is the finest Antarctica Cruise available.”)

 Quark Expeditions Antarctic Explorer operates aboard an updated fleet of upscale expedition ships.
 (There’s a 20 percent off offer on 11-12 day programs.)
 Weddell Sea Emperor Penguin Voyage is a specialty cruise for penguin purists who specifically want to see Emperor Penguins.
 Helicopters fly guests from the ship (the The 100 passenger M/V Ortelius) to the island where the colonies are located.
 A guide then leads the group overland to view the Emperor Penguin colonies.